bitboxer/bitboxer.de/_posts/2016-12-14-conference-websites.md

 Have a dedicated page for this and link it prominently on your website.
 Explain what you offer.
 For example a live transcription, a quiet room or how wheelchair accessible the venue is.
 Don't forget to add an email address on that page for further questions.
-Everyones needs are different and with this you show that you care for your visitors.
+Everyone's needs are different and with this you show that you care for your visitors.

 ## Additional Information